Photo by Dasja Dolan

 After a couple of years we realized that we really were going to be able to grow grapes, and quite a few of them.
 That thought then was the realization that we would need a little winery, and so we built one by expanding our home and tucking it underneath the living room.

-But in 2007 Paul and Stefania Romero joined the Chaine d’Or family and took over all of the management and operations of the effort.
-They continued until 2015 when Nicolas Vonderheyden took over as Manager and Vigneron.
+But in 2015 Nicolas Vonderheyden joined the Chaine d’Or family and took over all of the management and operations of the effort.
+Nicolas has brought vigor and renovation to the vineyard and under his keen eye the wines are reaching new heights.